Yeedi has been busy with new product releases, and we’ll look at one of its latest – the Mop Station.

 Consumers can use the zoned cleaning function to pinpoint a rectangular (or boxed) to clean.

-The Vac Station provides consumers options for deploying this robot through this tab.
+The Vac Station provides consumers with options for deploying this robot through this tab.

 You can choose the number of passes (clean), vacuum power, and water flow level.